 Reducing lead times on Citizen lathes

-At MACH 2008, Renishaw (stand 5140) and Citizen Machinery (stand 5260) are showcasing a revolutionary new approach to setting and controlling complex machining processes on sliding head lathes.
-Currently, on trial in its own machine shop, a new approach to on-machine probing is helping Renishaw benefit from dramatically reduced set times and the confidence to run ‘lights out’ on even the most sophisticated parts.
+At MACH 2008, Renishaw and Citizen Machinery showcased a approach to setting and controlling complex machining processes on sliding head lathes.
+This approach is helping Renishaw benefit from dramatically reduced set times and the confidence to run ‘lights out' on even the most sophisticated parts.

 Increasingly complex parts